mikep79/solo-project/README.md

 - [x] Added icons to event tags.
 - [x] Use only header for each page.
 - [x] Date/time display correctly.
 MyEvents load chronologically.
-- [ ] Display format for events.
-Sidebar and content?
+- [x] Display format for events.
+Sidebar and content.
+Like functionality improved.
+- [ ] Display format for myEvents.
 - [ ] Put access/content tags selectors in collapsable boxes.
 - [ ] Responsive adjustment using container.